cndc999/low-bitrate-communication-system/README.md

 ## Project Structure
 Organizing code into modules ensures the project is easy to maintain and scale.

+Create a folder with  sub-folder: "input", "src" as the following picture here.
 <img width="291" height="481" alt="image" src="https://github.com/user-attachments/assets/f8937d9c-217c-4b74-a061-5972ab4ac3dc" />

 ## Methodology